Stalruth/SableyeBot4/README.md

 Competitive Pokémon Discord Bot, rewritten from the ground up.

-This software is in beta and may have some issues.
+This software is in omega, which like an omega means it exists to serve the alpha.
+If it does not do this, [let me know][hatemail].

 Proceed with caution.

 ## Installation
-`discord.js@13.0.0` (and therefore SableyeBot 4) requires NodeJS v16.6.
+SableyeBot v4 requires NodeJS v16.

 Follow these steps to run your own local copy:

 1. Clone this repository.
 2. Rename `example.env` to `.env` and fill out the fields needed.
+3. Set up a Firebase environment. (`npm i -g firebase-tools`)
-3. Run `npm i` to install dependencies.
+4. Run `npm i` to install dependencies.
-4. Set environment variables, check `example.env` for guidance.
+5. Set environment variables, check `example.env` for guidance.
+6. Set up the `.runtimeconfig.json` based on `example.runtimeconfig.json`.
-5. Run `npm run update-commands` to update command definitions with Discord.
+7. Run `npm run update-commands` to update command definitions with Discord.
-6. Run `npm run start` and you're off to the races!
+8. Run `firebase emulators:start` to run the bot from the dev machine.
-7. You should also use `ngrok` or simlar to get this working in a test environment that isn't directly exposed to the internet.
+    - You should use `ngrok` or simlar to get this working in a test environment that isn't directly exposed to the internet.
+9. Run `firebase deploy --only functions` to deploy it to The Cloud(TM).

 And not nearly as soul crushing as SabelyeBot 3!

 ## Some further detail

-Of the dependencies only `express` and `tweetnacl` are actually used for the bot's backbone.
+Of the dependencies only `discord-interactions-js`, `express`, and `firebase` are actually used for the bot's backbone.
 All the other packages are used in command handling.

-`dotenv` is used to make testing easier and `node-fetch` is used in the `update-commands` script.
+`dotenv` and `node-fetch` are used in the `update-commands` script.

 ## Issues

 Beta software has bugs.
 Fact of life.
 If you find a bug, please include the following in your [complaint][hatemail]:

-- A description of the bug (What should have happened!
-What did happen!)
+- A description of the bug (What should have happened?
+What did happen?)
-- Reproduction steps (This usually means paste out the commands you used, including arguments)
+- Reproduction steps (This usually means pasting out the commands you used, including arguments)
 - Screenshots/Pastes of output, GIFs if necessary.
 - Bot version (`/about` has this info)
 - Any other additional information you think might be useful.